notaryproject/notation/specs/notation-config.md

 Property | Type |  Value
 ------ | ------ | ---
-`enabled`|_bool_|on/off switch for default notation behavior. --enabled false would disable all automatic validations `verificationCerts.certs`|_array_|collection of name/value pairs for a collection of public certs that are used for verification.
+`verificationCerts.certs`|_array_|collection of name/value pairs for a collection of public certs that are used for verification.
 These may be replaced with a future policy configuration.
 `cert.name`|_string_|a named reference to the certificate `cert.path`|_string_|a location by which the certificate can be found by the notation cli or notation libraries